 - Some vehicles have warning sounds and lights to alert the driver if the car hasn’t been powered off or the vehicle is not in park.

-- Newer systems may take less time to power down the car in an emergency.
+- Newer systems may require less time to power down the car in an emergency.

-- Carmakers are educating drivers on new habits to make part of their driving routine — for example, putting the car in park and pushing the button to power down the car before exiting the vehicle.
+- Carmakers are educating drivers on new habits to incorporate into their driving routine — for example, putting the car in park and pushing the button to power down the car before exiting the vehicle.